web3-nomad/hedera-docs/sdks-and-apis/sdks/token-service/define-a-token.md

 | `setTokenMemo(<memo>)`                | String                                                            | Optional    |
 | `setAutoRenewAccountId(<account>)`    | [AccountId](../../deprecated/sdks/specialized-types.md#accountid) | Optional    |
 | `setAutoRenewPeriod(<period>)`        | Duration                                                          | Optional    |

+Note: Where the Admin, Pause, Freeze, and Wipe keys are left blank, the Supply key will be required as a minimum.

 {% tabs %}
 {% tab title="Java" %}